hanatos/vkdt/src/pipe/modules/colour/readme.md

-the second, more simplistic mode of operation applies a 3x3 matrix. this kind of input transform is known to be imprecise especially for saturated colours and produce all kinds of artifacts (say way out of gamut dark blue tones). to alleviate this, this module comes with a corrective radial basis function (RBF) applied after white balance and matrix (or clut). it allows to map arbitrary source to target points in 2d chromaticity space.
+the second, more simplistic mode of operation applies a 3x3 matrix. this kind of input transform is known to be imprecise especially for saturated colours and produce all kinds of artifacts (say way out of gamut dark blue tones).

+## colour mapping

+to fine tune calibration or for artistic purposes, this module comes with a corrective radial basis function (RBF) applied after white balance and matrix (or clut). it allows to map arbitrary source to target points in 2d chromaticity space.

 this mechanism be used to calibrate the input colour against a measured test chart (for instance an IT8), or for artistic colour manipulation.

 the chromaticity RBF operates in rec2020, normalised to r/(r+g+b) and b/(r+g+b).

+## white balancing

 white balancing (using CAT16) will adjust rec2020 D65 white to the colour represented by the three white sliders. to input alternative source colours